NicolaBernini/essentialist/.github/CONTRIBUTING.md

-# Contributing to Flashdown
+# Contributing to Essentialist

-We welcome contributions to Flashdown!
+We welcome contributions to Essentialist!
 This document outlines the guidelines for submitting issues and pull requests.

 ## Getting Started